-But sometimes, what is familiar to you isn’t good for you.
-The familiar eating patterns you have, the negative thought loops you’re stuck in, the self-deprecation, the anxious feelings, the overreactions – all of these things we do out of habit but not necessarily because we want to.
+However, sometimes what is familiar to you isn’t good for you.
+The familiar eating patterns you have, the negative thought loops you’re stuck in, the self-deprecation, the anxious feelings, the overreactions—all of these things we do out of habit but not necessarily because we want to.

-The good news is that you can make the familiar unfamiliar.
-But new habits that really stick are those that sit at an identity level (i.e. you can’t beat yourself up for not reaching your goal of losing 10 kgs (an outcome) when you don’t identify with being a fit and healthy person (your identity)).
-You must identify with what you’re trying to change otherwise it won’t stick.
+The good news is that you can make the familiar unfamiliar, but new habits that really stick are those that sit at an identity level (i.e. you can’t beat yourself up for not reaching your goal of losing 10 lbs (an outcome) when you don’t identify with being a fit and healthy person (your identity)).
+You must identify with what you’re trying to change, or it won’t stick.

-Action: Imagine you could watch yourself throughout the day and notice whether the things you’re doing are because you want to or if you’re doing it because it’s easy because it’s what you’ve always done.
+Action: Imagine you could watch yourself throughout the day and notice whether the things you’re doing are because you want to or if you’re doing it because it’s comfortable.
 Look for clues, particularly if you feel guilty, sad, angry, or annoyed after a thing you eat or say or do.

 10. You Are Not Your Thoughts

-If you can notice your thoughts, let them flow in and out, keep the ones that help you, and let go of the ones that don’t.
-Then, you’ll reach a level of mind control that very few can reach.
+If you can notice your thoughts, let them flow in and out, keep the ones that help you, and let go of the ones that don’t, you’ll reach a level of mind control that very few can reach.

 Action: Become aware of your own negative thought loops and practice letting them go or just noticing them rather than giving in to them, believing them straight away, and reacting.